Battle of the Vistula River: Aftermath

 According to Buttar, "Both the German and the Austro-Hungarian commanders attempted to emphasise that they had been forced to retreat because their allies had not delivered what was required.
-Despite taking an estimated 12,000 Russian prisoners, First Army had lost over 40,000 men, and had failed to eliminate any of the Russian bridgeheads across the Vistula."
+Despite taking an estimated 12,000 Russian prisoners, 1st Army had lost over 40,000 men, and had failed to eliminate any of the Russian bridgeheads across the Vistula."
 On 30 October, the Russians reached Łódź.
+The Russians took 19,000 prisoners and a lot of material trophies at the same time.